-- Provide of adequate information to the Company's management, in all levels, in order to facilitate decision making for risk control activities. - Implement a strong system of internal controls to ensure that operational losses do not cause material damage to the Company and have a minimal impact on profitability and objectives. - Implement improvements on productivity, efficiency and cost effectiveness, with an objective to improve customer service and protect shareholder value. - Establish a "four-eye" structure and board oversight.
+- The development of operational risk awareness and culture. - The provision of adequate information to the Company's management, in all levels, in order to facilitate decision making for risk control activities. - The implementation of a strong system of internal controls to ensure that operational losses do not cause material damage to the Company and have a minimal impact on profitability and objectives. - The improvement of productivity, efficiency and cost effectiveness, with an objective to improve customer service and protect shareholder value. - Established a "four-eye" structure and board oversight.
 This structure ensures the separation of power regarding vital functions of the Company namely through the existence of a Senior Management.
-The Board further reviews any decisions made by the Management while monitoring their activities; - Implement improvements on its methods of detecting fraudulent activities; - Updating its business contingency and disaster recovery plan.
+The Board further reviews any decisions made by the Management while monitoring their activities; - Detection methods are in place in order to detect fraudulent activities; - Comprehensive business contingency and disaster recovery plan.

-Finally, the Senior Management employs specialized tools and methodologies to identify, assess, mitigate and monitor operational risk.
+The Senior Management employs specialized tools and methodologies to identify, assess, mitigate and monitor operational risk.
 These specialized tools and methodologies assist operational risk management to address any control gaps.
 To this effect, the following are implemented: